swantron/swantron/content/posts/2024-02-09-tron-swan-dot-com.md

 Alex from Peloton likes to say something along the lines of "you don't have to get ready if you stay ready."
 Its pretty good advice.

 Along those lines I decided to put together a react app to stay fresh.
-I've on (gitlab) pipelines and api frameworks at work for most of the year.. time for a project.
+I've been hammering on (gitlab) pipelines and api frameworks at work for most of the year.. time for a project.

 It is live on [tronswan.com](http://tronswan.com)
 ![](/uploads/2024/04/Screenshot_20240409-124423-461x1024.png)The goals were to: